evecodes/JS-DOM-Practice/README.md

  Update 04: Added the title button and art.
 Added an animation to it.
 Added a title font, added a footer.
 Changed some other minor things in the css.

  Update 05: Fixed shifting grid bug.
 Limited H1 movement.
 Added an additional font to the buttons and text.
 Version 1.0 ready.

+ Update 06: Version 1.1, with new button functions.